 Bishop Genieve is responsible for enabling our compassionate and collaborative response as a church together with our partner agencies.
 She and the Archdeacon for Parish Partnerships will be providing advice to parishes on using our resources (especially our people) for how we can best serve the vulnerable and be a good neighbour.

 Bishop Paul is overseeing interpretation and communication of guidance on rules and regulations, including the COVID-19 section of the website.

-COVIDSAFE REQUIREMENTS & COVIDSAFE Checklist
+COVIDSAFE REQUIREMENTS & COVIDSAFE PLAN

-Checklist, COVID Safe Officer and reopening
+COVID-Safe Plan, COVID-Safe Officer and reopening

 Several people have expressed anxiety about the legal liability of the parish COVID-Safe Officer.
 Please be assured that the diocese has public liability insurance.
 If somebody caught COVID19 on our premises, they would need to prove negligence on the part of the diocese or its representatives to make a claim, which our insurance covers.

 Click here to see the Diocesan COVID-Safe Plan template.